-SENIOR ENGLISH PORTFOLIO Level I 2.5 Credits
+SENIOR ENGLISH PORTFOLIO Level I

-This class is for 12th grade students who didn't earn a passing score for the English Language Arts (ELA) components of the New Jersey Graduation Proficiency Assessment (NJGPA).
-First semester class will prepare students for the rigors of College English II, which these same students will take as a double period during the second semester.
-Students will be selected for this class based upon their NJ Student Learning Assessments scores, district assessments, and teacher recommendation.
+This class is for 12th grade students who didn't earn a passing score for the English Language Arts (ELA) component of the New Jersey Graduation Proficiency Assessment (NJGPA).
+This first semester class will prepare students for the rigors of College English IV, which these same students will take as a double period during the second semester.
+Students will be selected for this class based upon their NJ Student Learning Assessments scores, NJGPA scores, district assessments, and teacher recommendation.